azarketa/Thermodynamics-theoretical-pills/source/16_Refrigeration_cycles_COP_and_Clausius_postulate.md

 \text{COP}_{\text{HP}}=\frac{Q_H}{Q_H-Q_L} = \frac{Q_L}{Q_H-Q_L} + 1 = \text{COP}_{\text{R}} + 1 \implies \boxed{\text{COP}_{\text{HP}} = \text{COP}_{\text{R}} + 1} \ .
 $$

-:::{admonition} Important: physical interpretation of COP values
+:::{warning} Important: physical interpretation of COP values
-:class: warning

 The **coefficient of performance** follows the *same conceptual logic* as **efficiency**: both express a **ratio between what is obtained and what it costs** to obtain it.
 In the case of the $\text{COP}$, such a ratio expresses how much heat transfer is achieved per unit of work supplied: